-LatAm Logistic Properties Signs 31,400 Square Meters Build-to-Suit Agreement with Alicorp in Peru
+LatAm Logistic Properties Signs 31,400 Square Meters Pre-Lease Agreement with Alicorp in Peru

-SAN JOSE, Costa Rica, May 12, 2021 /PRNewswire/ -- LatAm Logistic Properties, S.A., the leading developer, owner, and operator of modern sustainable logistic real estate in the Andean and Central American regions, today announced that on April 27th, 2021 it has signed a build-to-suit agreement with Alicorp for 31,400 square meters in Lima, Peru.
-The term of lease agreement is greater than 3 years and includes an additional 6,000 square meters of temporary space for six months starting on July 1, 2021.
+SAN JOSE, Costa Rica, May 12, 2021 /PRNewswire/ -- LatAm Logistic Properties, S.A., the leading developer, owner, and operator of modern sustainable logistic real estate in the Andean and Central American regions, today announced that on April 27th, 2021 it has signed a pre-lease agreement with Alicorp for 31,400 square meters in Lima, Peru.
+The term of pre-lease agreement is greater than 3 years and includes an additional 6,000 square meters of temporary space for six months starting on July 1, 2021.
 Alicorp is a leading consumer goods company in the Peruvian market and has presence in other businesses such as business-to-business, aquafeed and crushing.
 The company operates in ten Latin American countries: Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Honduras, México, Uruguay and Peru.

-The new facility will be located at LatAm Parque Logístico Lima Sur in the Lurin submarket of Lima Peru and will serve as Alicorp's regional distribution center for Peru.
+The new facilities, which are currently under construction, will be located at LatAm Parque Logístico Lima Sur in the Lurin submarket of Lima Peru and will serve as Alicorp's regional distribution center for Peru.
 LatAm Parque Logístico Lima Sur is the city's premier master–planned park in Lima, Peru.
 Upon completion of the build-to-suit, LatAm Parque Logístico Lima Sur will include five buildings totaling 93,300 square meters, with land capable of supporting an additional building and expansion area of 31,700 square meters.

 "The location of LatAm Parque Logístico Lima Sur was ideally suited to meet our distribution needs, which directly enhances the quality of service we can provide to our clients," said Jorge Caro, Corporate Director of Distribution at Alicorp.
 "LatAm Logistic Properties is an important partner in our expansion efforts, and these state-of-the-art buildings will support our growth in Peru and in the region."